andrew/ultimate-awesome/README.md

 - [MySoftwareList](https://github.com/AzimsTech/MySoftwareList) - My top picks of software I use everyday.  | WIP 🚧.
 - [awesome-gamecube-development](https://github.com/command-tab/awesome-gamecube-development) - WIP: A curated list of Nintendo GameCube development resources including toolchains, documentation, emulators, example code, and more.
 - [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
 With repository stars⭐ and forks🍴.
-- [awesome-llms-fine-tuning](https://github.com/Curated-Awesome-Lists/awesome-llms-fine-tuning) - Explore a comprehensive collection of resources, tutorials, papers, tools, and best practices for fine-tuning Large Language Models (LLMs).
-Perfect for ML practitioners and researchers!.
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.
 - [awesome-deep-learning](https://github.com/DenseAI/awesome-deep-learning) - 深度学习资料.
 - [awesome-chgk](https://github.com/gltronred/awesome-chgk) - A curated list of ChGK resources, sites and tools (in Russian).